alexneamtu/alexneamtu.github.io/README.md

 `April 2019 - March 2020`

-> October 2019 - March 2020
->
-> [School Meals](https://www.wfp.org/school-meals) manages the attendance and the food delivery and consumption in the World Food Programme projects
+> [School Meals](https://schoolmealscoalition.org/) manages the attendance and the food delivery and consumption in the World Food Programme projects
->
-> Technologies: Python, Django, PostgreSQL
->
-> Role: Senior Developer

-> August 2019 - present
->
-> FarmHub analyzes satellite imagery of farms, helping farmers to reduce scouting effort by as much as 90%.
+> [Ogor](https://ogor.ro/) analyzes satellite imagery of farms, helping farmers to reduce scouting effort by as much as 90%.
 It turns imagery into a prescription map for fertilizer and crop protection application and optimize farm production and view analytics on farm performance.
-> Technologies: Python, Django, PostgreSQL, PostGIS, Vue.js, Leaflet.js
->
-> Role: Senior Developer

-> August 2019 – Present
->
 > [Scratch](https://github.com/eaudeweb/scratch) - a scraper for the [United Nations](https://www.ungm.org) and [TED](https://ted.europa.eu) notices
->
-> Technologies: python, django, postgresql, elasticsearch
->
-> Role: Senior Developer

-> Oct 2019 - Jan 2020
->
 > Held the Django Web Application course for the senior year at the University of Bucharest

-`Technologies: python, django, elasticsearch, vue.js, postgresql`
+`Technologies: Python (Programming Language) · Vue.js · Django · Django REST Framework · PostgreSQL · Elasticsearch · Leaflet.js · PostGIS`

 ---